SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 The Premium subscription is an absolute must if you want to maximize the return of your portfolio and beat the S&P 500.
 It usually sells for $239 a year, but it is frequently on sale.

 The Premium plan is simply the best value for your buck.
-Plus, you can get a two-week trial of Seeking Alpha Premium, absolutely free!
-CLICK HERE to secure the limited time 50% discount on Seeking Alpha Premium!
+Plus, you can get a one-week trial of Seeking Alpha Premium, absolutely free!
+CLICK HERE to get your 7-day free trial!

 Is Seeking Alpha Worth It?